elastx/elx-docs/content/en/docs/kubernetes/getting-started/cluster-spec.md

 #### Cert-manager

+Cert-manager ([link to cert-manager.io](https://cert-manager.io/)) helpsyou to manage TLS certificates.
+A common usecase if to use lets-exncrypt to "automaticly" generate certificates for web apps.
+However the functiuonality goes much deeper.
+We also have [usage instructions](../../guides/cert-manager/) and have a [guide](../../guides/install-certmanager/) if you wish to deploy cert-manager yourself.

 #### Ingress

+An ingress controller in a Kubernetes cluster manages how external traffic reaches your services.
+It routes requests based on rules, handles load balancing, and can integrate with cert-manager to manage TLS certificates.
+This simplifies traffic handling and improves scalability and security compared to exposing each service individually.
+We have a usage guide with examples that can be found [here.](../../guides/ingress/)

+We have chosen to use ingress-nginx and to support ingress, we limit what custom configurations can be made per cluster.
+We offer two "modes".
+One that we call direct mode, which is the default behavior.
+This mode is used when end-clients connect directly to your ingress.
+We also have a proxy mode for when a proxy (e.g., WAF) is used in front of your ingress.
+When running in proxy mode, we also have the ability to limit traffic from specific IP addresses, which we recommend doing for security reasons.
+If you are unsure which mode to use or how to handle IP whitelisting, just let us know and we will help you choose the best options for your use case.

-If you are interested in removing any limitations, we've assembled guides with everything you need to install the same IngressController and cert-manager as we provide.
+If you are interested in removing any limitations, we've assembled guides with everything you need to install the same IngressController as we provide.
 This will give you full control.
-The various resources gives configuration examples, and instructions for lifecycle management.
-These can be found in the sections [Getting Started](../getting-started/) and [Guides](../guides/).
+The various resources give configuration examples and instructions for lifecycle management.
+These can be found [here.](../../guides/install-ingress/)

+#### elx-nodegroup-controller

+The nodegroup controller is usefull when customers wants to make use custom taints or labels on their nodes.
+It supports matching nodes based on nodegroup or by name.
+The controller can be found on [Github](https://github.com/elastx/elx-nodegroup-controller) if you wish to inspect the code or deploy it yourself.